Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-Russian numbers only
+- Russian numbers only;
-Many supported services
+- Many supported services;
-Rent for 30 minutes
+- Rent for 30 minutes;
-Numbers for one person
+- Numbers for one person;
-API
+- API;

 ## Give-SMS